dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 You can use Java223 script in transformation.
 A transformation is a piece of code with an input and an output.
 So you just have to respect this contract:

-- you can use the OpenHAB input value named 'input'.
+- you can use the openHAB input value named 'input'.
 Auto-injection is possible.
 Or you can inherit the Java223Script, as it is already declared.
 - your runnable method must return a value

 Example of transformation appending the word "Hello" to the input, using the "no boilerplate" functionality: